Intro to home audio power amplifiers and preamps

 And with the right amplifier (or amplifiers) you can ensure all your speakers get the power they need to sound their best.

 You could set up a crazy cool home theater system using a 15-channel pre/pro like Anthem’s AVM 90.
-This premium surround sound processor supports up to six surround speakers, six height speakers, and four subwoofers, allowing up to a 9.4.6 Atmos speaker configuration — no AV receiver can do that.
+This premium surround sound processor supports up to six surround speakers, six height speakers, and four subwoofers, allowing up to a 9.4.6 Atmos speaker configuration — not too many AV receivers can do that.

 Anthem's AVM 90 preamp/processor is a home theater lover’s dream, shown here stacked with three of their MCA Gen 2 amplifiers.